greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/sql_commands/ALTER_TABLE.html.md

 :   This form resets one or more table level options to their defaults.
 As with `SET`, a table rewrite might be required to update the table entirely.

 SET WITH (<set_with_parameter> = <value> [, ...])
-:   You can use this form of the command to reorganize the table, or to set the table access method and also optionally set table options.
+:   You can use this form of the command to reorganize the table, or to set the table access method and also optionally set storage parameters.
   <p class="note">
 <strong>Note:</strong>
-Although you can specify the table's access method using the <code>appendoptimized</code> storage parameter, VMware recommends that you use <code>SET ACCESS METHOD &lt;access_method></code> instead.
+Although you can specify the table's access method using the <code>appendoptimized</code> and <code>orientation</code> storage parameters, VMware recommends that you use <code>SET ACCESS METHOD &lt;access_method></code> instead.
 </p>

 INHERIT parent\_table